dzbeck/multiscanner/docs/install.rst

 An installer script is included in the project (`install.sh <https://github.com/mitre/multiscanner/blob/feature-celery/install.sh>`_), which installs the prerequisites on most systems.

 Currently, MultiScanner is deployed with Ansible.
-We are also currently working to support deploying the distributed architecture via Docker.
+We are working to support deployment of the distributed architecture via Docker.

 Installing Ansible
 ------------------

-If you're running on a RedHat or Debian based linux distribution, the `installer script <https://github.com/mitre/multiscanner/blob/feature-celery/install.sh>`_ should install required Python packages.
-Otherwise, refer to `requirements.txt <https://github.com/mitre/multiscanner/blob/feature-celery/requirements.txt>`_ for requirement details.
+The `installer script <https://github.com/mitre/multiscanner/blob/feature-celery/install.sh>`_ should install the required Python packages for users of RedHat- or Debian-based Linux distributions.
+Users of other distributions should refer to `requirements.txt <https://github.com/mitre/multiscanner/blob/feature-celery/requirements.txt>`_.

 MultiScanner requires a configuration file to run.
-Generate the MultiScanner default configuration by running ``python multiscanner.py init`` after cloning the repository.
-This command can be used to rewrite the configuration file to its default state or, if new modules have been written, to add their configuration to the configuration file.
+After cloning the repository, generate the MultiScanner default configuration by running ``python multiscanner.py init``.
+The command can be used to rewrite the configuration file to its default state or, if new modules have been written, to add their configuration details to the configuration file.

 Installing Analytic Machines